texus/TGUI/tutorials/0.9/android/index.md

 ### Requirements

 The tutorial assumes that the Android SDK and Android NDK are already installed correctly.
-TGUI was tested up to NDK r18b, as SFML 2.5.1 didn't work out of the box with newer NDK versions.
+TGUI was tested up to NDK r18b, as SFML 2.5.1 didn't work out of the box with newer NDK versions (it failed to find the GLES library).

 You will need to use CMake in order to build TGUI.
 You can download the latest version [here](https://www.cmake.org/download/).